-An integrated HRA, also known as a group coverage HRA (GCHRA), is a perfect alternative to an HSA because it also integrates with group health insurance plans.
-An integrated HRA helps employers supplement their employees’ out-of-pocket medical expenses listed in IRS publication 502 that aren’t fully paid for in their group health plan.
+An integrated HRA, also known as a group coverage HRA (GCHRA), also integrates with group health insurance plans.
+An integrated HRA helps you supplement your eligible employees’ out-of-pocket medical expenses listed in IRS publication 502 that aren’t fully paid for in their group health plan.

 With an integrated HRA, rather than pre-fund a savings or spending account, the employer sets a monthly allowance amount and keeps it until employees submit a reimbursement request.

-Unlike HSAs, you don’t need an HDHP to use an integrated HRA, but it can help keep your costs down by bridging the gap between offering an HDHP and minimizing premium costs.
+Unlike HSAs, you don’t need an HDHP to use an integrated HRA, but it can help keep your costs down by bridging the gap between offering an HDHP and minimizing health insurance premium costs.

 Like Section 125 plans, integrated HRA funds are tax-free.
-But employers don’t have any financial responsibility until an employee incurs an eligible medical expense making HRAs more cost-effective.
-Any unused funds at the end of the year stay with the employer.
+But you don’t have any financial responsibility until an employee incurs an eligible medical expense making HRAs more cost-effective.
+Any unused funds at the end of the year stay with you—not the employee.

-Another way for employers to help workers cover healthcare costs is to offer a health stipend.
-A health stipend is simply a flat amount of money given to all employees that is added to their paycheck as extra wages.
+Another way for you to help workers cover healthcare costs is to offer a health stipend.
+A health stipend is a sum of money given to all employees that is added to their paychecks as extra wages.

 A stipend’s distribution depends on the organization.
 Stipends can be paid out as a lump sum or on a recurring basis, such as weekly, monthly, or quarterly.
 Stipends can also be given up-front or offered as a reimbursement.

-While a stipend is more straightforward to administer than an HSA or HRA, employers can’t require employees to prove they purchased healthcare items with their stipend money.
+While a stipend is more straightforward to administer than an HSA or HRA, you can’t require employees to prove they purchased healthcare items with their stipend money.
 Because the funds aren’t regulated, they can be spent however the employee chooses.
-Also, they are considered added income and are therefore subject to annual income tax requirements.

-Making an informed decision about your health benefit can help you maximize value for both your employees and your company.
-If you’re ready to choose a personalized health benefit for your organization, schedule a call with PeopleKeep and we’ll get you started.
+Making an informed decision about your health benefit can help maximize value for your employees and your company.
+If you’re ready to choose a personalized health benefit for your organization, schedule a call with PeopleKeep, and we’ll get you started.